Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation: Demonstration on Experimental Data

 The second demonstration is performed on the indentation experiment of aluminum alloy Al 6061-T6 reported on in~\cite{clayton2023simulation}.
 A cylindrical specimen of radius $2.39\ \text{mm}$ and length $3.58\ \text{mm}$ is indented using a tungsten carbide indenter with a radius of $3.175\ \text{mm}$.
 We consider only a single velocity profile shown in Figure~\ref{fig:exp_Al}(a), resulting in a force vs indentation depth curve shown in Figure~\ref{fig:exp_Al}(b) (solid black line).

 We recover the parameters shown in Table~\ref{tab:RHA_params_rec} assuming a poissons ratio of $\nu = 0.33$.
 A snapshot of the deformation field for the recovered parameters at the final timestep is shown in Figure~\ref{fig:exp_Al}(c).
 Convergence is reached after 500 iterations, with the objective shown in Figure~\ref{fig:exp_Al}(d).
 We compare the response of our recovered model with a previously calibrated Johnson-Cook model on high strain-rate data with parameters shown in Table~\ref{tab:JC_params}.
 Figure~\ref{fig:exp_Al}(e) shows the response of both models in an independent uniaxial tensile test conducted quasistatically at a strain rate of $5\times 10^3$/s.
-We see excellent agreement.
+We see excellent agreement. { We further compare the simulated response of the recovered model to that of the literature Johnson Cook model in the indentation test, and this is detailed in Appendix~\ref{ap:a5}.
+The recovered model is calibrated to match this experimental curve, and thus it is unsurprisingly a much closer match to the data than the Johnson Cook model.}

 We again remark on the discrepancy between the recovered elastic modulus ($80.1$\ GPa) and the widely accepted modulus ($\sim70$\ GPa).
 We suspect that this arises from low representation of the purely elastic response in the indentation data.